MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ### Using the Microsoft 365 admin center

-If you're deploying many common area phones at once, learn how to create accounts and assign licenses [using PowerShell](#using-powershell).
+If you're deploying more than one common area phones at once, learn how to create accounts and assign licenses [using PowerShell](#using-powershell).

-If you're deploying a small number of devices:
+If you're deploying one device:

 1. In the Microsoft 365 admin center, go to **Users** > **Active Users** > **Add a user**.